Laying the foundation for brand awareness

 The Apple brand promise of “Think Different” is not just a tagline.
 It is a cultural mandate that is demanded by everyone in the organization down to the store employees.

 It all started with Steve Jobs, who made it personal and empowered the organization to make any and all organic changes necessary to keep the revolution going.

-If you are a marketing executive reading this, you know it to be true.
+If you are an executive reading this, you know it to be true.